Pawel-Kica/wdi/README.md

 ﻿## WDI

 Algorithmic tasks from classes at my university.
-Solved in python.
+Solved in python or C.